mm-bertoni/HuskyFilmFestival-FINAL/README.md

 ## Instructions for Admin Mode
 1. Go to Admin Login from the Navbar.
 2. You will be redirected to the admin login page.
-3. Type your credentials and register them, then you can login with the same credentials.
+3. The admin username is HFFadmin1.
+The admin password is filmAdmin2025
 4. Once you login, you'll be redirected to the Review film page, where you can approve the films for screening.
 Using a button on top you can go to the ticket list where you can see the total revenue, no. of tickets, and can edit or delete entries
-5. There is a refresh button to reload the data, and logout button to logout.
+5. There is a button that allows you to go to the ticket admin page where you can review purchase stats and edit ticket purchases as needed.

 ## Tools used
 - React (frontend)
 - Node.js (backend)
 - Express (server)
 - MongoDB (database)
+- Passport.js (authentication)
 - nodemon (dev)
 - ESLint, Prettier (code quality/formatting)
 - React-Bootstrap (styling)